How To Get Sticker Residue Off Clothes

 Final Thoughts

-We’ve all been there – a size sticker left on your new pants or a name sticker from a meeting.
+We've all been there—discovering a size sticker still stuck to your new pants or a name tag from a meeting.
+After accidentally running it through the washer and dryer, you're left with a sticky mess on your favorite clothes.

 And if you want new stickers so you can express your personal style, try THE/STUDIO.
 We offer customer stickers made to order, allowing you to bring your artwork, logo, or vision to life.